|

 Chess is great and the top players will survive in any case.
 But we are also talking about chess in general terms, as sport and art, which can bring to the other people the most important thing: a life.
 Many will not think about becoming chess professionals or making a living out of it, but they will realize that chess does open many doors, like the football one from the above example.
 So, if the footballers will think “yes, learning chess is important, it will help me on the sports field”, this will bring financial opportunities to chess and chess players as well.

 Chess is not an exclusive sport, reserved only for Hou Yifan, chess is for every single one of us.
 If I am not as successful as Carlsen, I might think I should better shift to something which will bring more bread on the table...but at the same time I love chess, I like playing, and this should be more than welcome.
 Our game brings with it so many opportunities in life, whether a good player or not.
+I had many pupils in Singapore (I was working there for 5 years), and around the age of 12 they were transferring from chess to something else, because they knew that from chess, they cannot make a living.
+But everybody should understand that, victorious or not, chess opens many doors for those who practice it.

 Another important thing: we don't have money or we don't spend enough for PR, which today is a valuable part in life.
 Without PR is difficult to move upwards, vertically.
 We have to do something which is important for chess itself but, in parallel, for the people who are involved within the chess scenes, too: writers, commentators, photographers, journalists and so forth.
 We should make special days for all these people and acknowledge their work, their efforts, people should be praised for their contributions, also financially speaking.